Scoring Algorithms

 Diversity bonus = (1 + k * (1 - HHI))

-HHI = 1: bonus = 1 + 0 = 1.0 (no bonus for single-type contributions)The HHI diversity bonus multiplies the CES base score, creating an incentive for multi-dimensional participation without penalizing specialists absolutely.
+HHI = 1: bonus = 1 + 0 = 1.0 (no bonus for single-type contributions)The HHI diversity bonus multiplies the CES base score, creating an incentive for multi-token participation without penalizing specialists absolutely.

 Implementation